-The dental team includes the principal dentists, three associate dentists and one visiting dentist, two dental nurses, a trainee dental nurse and a practice manager (who is also a qualified dental nurse and can provide nursing cover).
+The dental team includes two principal dentists, two associate dentists and one visiting dentist, two dental nurses, a trainee dental nurse and a practice manager (who is also a qualified dental nurse and can provide nursing cover).
 Reception duties are covered by the practice manager.
 The practice has two treatment rooms.

-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at The Broadway Dental Practice is the one of the principal dentists.